mitric-lab/programming_theochem/src/00-preface/02-getting_started.md

 ### Python Distribution

-We highly recommend to use the [Miniforge](https://github.com/conda-forge/miniforge) distribution.
+We highly recommend using the [Miniforge](https://github.com/conda-forge/miniforge) distribution.
-If you already have the installed the [Anaconda](https://www.anaconda.com) distribution, you can also use it for this course.
+If you already have installed the [Anaconda](https://www.anaconda.com) distribution, you can also use it for this course.
 Follow the instructions below to install Miniforge.